Deandre Ayton NBA Playoffs Player Props: Suns vs. Clippers

 Deandre Ayton Insights vs. the Clippers

-- Ayton is responsible for taking 12.0% of his team's field goal attempts this season with 13.2 per game.
+- This season, Deandre Ayton has made 7.8 shots from the floor per game, which adds up to 15.1% of his team's total makes.

-- Ayton's Suns average 101.4 possessions per game, which ranks 19th among NBA teams, while the Clippers are one of the league's slowest with 101 possessions per contest.
+- Ayton's opponents, the Clippers, have one of the slowest offensive tempos, ranking 22nd, averaging 101 possessions per game, while his Suns average 101.4 per game, which ranks 19th among NBA teams.

-- Defensively, the Clippers are ranked 12th in the league, conceding 113.1 points per game.
+- Conceding 113.1 points per game, the Clippers are the 12th-ranked squad in the NBA defensively.

-- On the boards, the Clippers are ranked 13th in the NBA, conceding 43.1 rebounds per game.
+- On the boards, the Clippers are ranked 13th in the NBA, giving up 43.1 rebounds per contest.

 Deandre Ayton vs. the Clippers